 Intermediate, or moderately warm, greenhouse

 In this heat range a minimum temperature of between 13-16°C (55-60°F) is maintained continuously throughout the year.
 Such a temperature range is suitable for the great majority of, and a wide variety of propagating activities can be carried on in the greenhouse itself (as opposed to within a separate propagating frame).
 It costs money to keep a greenhouse at these minimum temperatures, yet on the other hand there are great benefits in having a twelve-month gardening calendar.
-The culture of light-sensitive crops such as early or early lettuce should be avoided in poor light areas, irrespective of the heat level which can be achieved, unless one is prepared to invest in artificial lighting and the operating costs of this.
+The culture of light-sensitive crops such as early tomatoes or early lettuce should be avoided in poor light areas, irrespective of the heat level which can be achieved, unless one is prepared to invest in artificial lighting and the operating costs of this.

 This rather frightening title refers to a greenhouse for the culture of extremely heat-demanding plants such as some orchids, ferns and other epiphytes, in which the minimum temperature range is 18°C (65°F) or above.
 Few amateur gardeners think in these terms for very obvious economic reasons.
 A more localized concentration of heat such as that provided by the larger types of propagating case may be an acceptable compromise on grounds of cost.
 The well-heated home is now being used more and more for heat-demanding growing activities.